kyyberi/dxdoctor/_posts/2010-10-01-ecomics-of-the-developer-experience.md

 ## Video-driven communication

 Plan is to write in this site about the findings and other related, but also focus more on doing video clips about the findings.
 Thus the Netflix alike UX/UI.
-It sort of feelt like a perfect fit.
+It sort of felt like a perfect fit.
 This might even be considered as a different approach to academic communication which has relied on academic articles only for centuries.
 Of course I write the dull papers too, but in addition to that I intend to explain the papers and research in videos.
+Ultimate goal is to have the dissertation online for all the world to see and participate.